AntoineDargier/Link-Prediction-in-Graph/Recommendation Tool for Twitch/README.md

 # Recommendation Tool for Twitch

 ### Goal
-Create a recommendation tool for Twitch using link prediction in graph
+Create a recommendation tool for Twitch using link prediction in a graph

 ### Language
 ```Python```